kimchi-project/kimchi/src/wok/plugins/kimchi/docs/API.md

             Only allowed if there is not vm running.
 * swupdate: Start the update of packages in background and return a Task resource
     * task resource.  * See Resource: Task *
+* swupdateprogress: Read the package manager logfile in background and return a Task resource.
+    * task resource.  * See Resource: Task *

 ### Resource: Users